yale-redcap/yes3-exporter/documents/technical.md

 The Python functional testing application will eventually become the "YES3 Datamart Junction" mentioned above (see "Managing multiple datamarts"), and will validate all automated filesystem exports supported by our REDCap implementation.

 > Venugopal Bhatia is the developer of the YES3 Exporter functional testing application / YES3 Datamart Junction

+## Reserved name: all

+The keyword "all" is interpreted by the Exporter to mean "all forms" or "all fields," depending on the context.
+This means that if your project includes a form or a field named "all," it cannot be included in an export specification.

+Please let us know if this is an issue for your studies.